dadams-AU/315/README.md

 *Created and maintained by David P. Adams, Ph.D.*

 Welcome to POSC 315 - Introduction to Public Policy.
-I’m David P. Adams, Ph.D., your instructor for this course.
 This repository contains the lecture presentations for the course, hosted on GitHub Pages and [315.dadams.io](https://315.dadams.io).
 Available on GitHub at [https://github.com/dadams-AU/315](https://github.com/dadams-AU/315).

 ## Course Lectures